Covid 19 coronavirus: Alert level 2 at a glance - all you need to know

 Tertiary education facilities will implement public health requirements and physical distancing as appropriate for the context.
 They will need to maintain distance learning capability to help manage within these constraints, and ensure safety of staff and students at risk of Covid-19.

 • Physical distancing of two metres should be maintained where people do not know each other and where contact tracing measures are not in place.
-In areas designated 'controlled learning spaces' or 'other controlled environments', where contact tracing and strict hygiene practices are in place, people should be encouraged and enabled to maintain physical distancing of one metre, where possible.
+In areas designated "controlled learning spaces" or "other controlled environments", where contact tracing and strict hygiene practices are in place, people should be encouraged and enabled to maintain physical distancing of one metre, where possible.

 • Hand sanitiser should be available at entry to classrooms and lecture theatres.
 Students and staff should ensure they are regularly washing and drying their hands.